harshkartikeya07/teacher_portal/README.md

 Step 4 clone this project folder and goto the xampp folder there is htdocs folder upload the all files

-Step 5 Then run the http://localhost/teacher_panel/
+Step 5 Then run the http://localhost/teacher_portal/ (folder name after localhost)

 Step 6 After run this url showing login page